Table of Contents

 In fact, the capital city welcomed 2.35 million international tourists in the year 2017.
 By 2025, that number is expected to grow to an astounding 3.1 million.

 Lima is a beautiful place to explore, shop, eat, drink, and be merry.
-However, you may be missing out on something great by forgetting to leave the area—a small city south of downtown Lima called Miraflores.
+However, you may be missing out on something great by forgetting to leave the area around your hotel—a small city south of downtown Lima called Miraflores.

 In this exclusive Cachi guide, we tell you what to do, what to see, what to eat, and much more.
 Keep reading!